Contents

 During the 18th and 19th centuries the Karakalpaks were able to navigate the east coast waters of the Aral Sea.
 The Russian envoy Dmitry Gladyshev and his military surveyor Ivan Muravin visited the "lower" Karakalpaks near the mouth of the Syr Darya in 1740 and reported that they were able to sail from there to the mouth of the Amu Darya using six metre long wooden boats with a single small sail.

-After the Russian conquest in 1873 the Russian paddle steamer "Perovsky" could ferry passengers from Kazalinsk to the Amu Darya across the Aral Sea, making it possible to reach Khiva from Orenburg by carriage and boat without the perilous crossing of the U'stırt.
-With the construction of a new railway line from Orenburg to Aralsk in about 1900 and its extension to Tashkent in 1906, goods could now be transported by rail to Aralsk and then shipped across the Aral Sea to Khorezm.
+After the Russian conquest in 1873 the Russian paddle steamer "Perovsky" could ferry passengers from Kazalinsk to the Amu Darya across the Aral Sea, making it possible to reach Khiva from Orenburg by carriage and boat without the perilous crossing of the Ustyurt.
+With the construction of a new railway line from Orenburg to Aralsk in about 1900, and its extension to Tashkent in 1906, goods could now be transported by rail to Aralsk and then shipped across the Aral Sea to Khorezm.
 Unfortunately the service could not operate during the winter because the northern Aral Sea became ice bound.
-Both Aralsk and Xojeyli began to develop into ship building centres to provide vessels for this new Aral Sea route.
+Both Aralsk and Xojeli began to develop into shipbuilding centres to provide vessels for this new Aral Sea route.

 Qayiqs at Moynaq